Firm Profile > Loyens & Loeff > Amsterdam, Netherlands

 Loyens & Loeff > Firm Profile

-As a leading firm, Loyens & Loeff is the logical choice for a legal and tax partner if you do business in, or from, the Netherlands, Belgium, Luxembourg and Switzerland, the firm’s home markets.
+The firm: As a leading firm, Loyens & Loeff is the logical choice for a legal and tax partner if you do business in, or from, the Netherlands, Belgium, Luxembourg and Switzerland, the firm’s home markets.
 You can count on personal advice from any of its advisers based in one of the firm’s offices in the Benelux and Switzerland or in key financial centres around the world.
 Thanks to its full-service practice, specific sector experience and thorough understanding of the market, its advisers comprehend exactly what you need.

 Independent and international: as a fully independent law firm, Loyens & Loeff is excellently positioned to co-ordinate international tax and legal matters.
 The firm has a network of offices in major financial centres, staffed with specialists in Dutch, Belgian, Luxembourg and Swiss law.
 Through these offices, clients have access to Loyens & Loeff’s full-service legal expertise in their own time zone.
 The firm’s office network is complemented by its numerous country desks, all of which are experienced in structuring investments all over the world.
 It’s this winning combination that enables the firm to assist international clients in the most efficient of ways.
 Moreover, the firm is on excellent terms with other leading independent law firms and tax consultants.
 That way, Loyens & Loeff guarantees you top-level advice in every part of the world.